Tractable General Equilibrium: Related Work

 Historically, the goal of the literature on solution methods for VIs has been to devise algorithms which are asymptotically guaranteed to converge to a strong or weak solution \cite{brezis2011functional}.
 An overwhelming majority of these works have focused on first-order methods for computing solutions of VIs, with higher order methods having been considered only in recent years (see, for instance, \citet{he2022convergence, huang2022approximation}) While a strong solution of a VI is guaranteed to exist in continuous VIs, most results on the computational complexity of strong solutions, concerns the class of monotone VIs (see, for instance \citet{cai2022tight}) with a few works focusing on VIs that satisfy the Minty condition (see, for instance, \citet{diakonikolas2020halpern}).

-The canonical algorithm to solve VIs is the projected gradient method \cite{cauchy1847methode, nesterov1998introductory} (also known under the names of the Subgradient method, Gradient Descent Ascent Method or Arrow-Hurwicz-Uzawa method \cite{arrow-hurwicz, arrow1958studies}).
+The canonical algorithm to solve VIs is the projected gradient method \cite{cauchy1847methode, nesterov1998introductory} (\sklara{also known under such names as}{which generalizes methods such as} subgradient, gradient descent ascent and Arrow-Hurwicz-Uzawa \cite{arrow-hurwicz, arrow1958studies}).
 While asymptotic convergence of the projected gradient method to a solution can be shown for a subset of monotone VIs known as strongly monotone VIs\footnote{Recall that for monotone VIs, the set of strong and weak solutions are equal, as such here ``solution'' refers to both strong and weak solutions.}, in general monotone VIs, only ergodic asymptotic convergence (i.e., asymptotic convergence of the averaged iterates) to a strong solution can be guaranteed.
 The earliest known algorithm with asymptotic convergence guarantees to a solution of a monotone VI, is the extragradient method, attributed to \citet{korpelevich1976extragradient}.
 Following this earlier success, \citet{popov1980modification} introduced a closely related algorithm called the optimistic gradient method which he also showed to converge to a solution.
-These initial extragradient and optimistic gradient algorithms would eventually become much more sophisticated with a large body of work appearing on asymptotic convergence guarantees for variants of these earlier methods (e.g., \cite{solodov1999hybrid}). of the optimality operator
+These initial extragradient and optimistic gradient algorithms would eventually become much more sophisticated with a large body of work appearing on asymptotic convergence guarantees for variants of these earlier methods (e.g., \cite{solodov1999hybrid})\sklara{.}{} of the optimality operator\sklara{}{.}